Dating can be fun, but dating can end in heartache.

 It’s just the way it is.
 Anytime you open yourself up to love, you might get hurt.
 It’s a risk we take and one that can be well worth the risk.
 However, we often open ourselves up to heartache that is avoidable.
 As I talked about last week, so many people fall for some major traps or lies when they enter a relationship.
 We talked about guarding your heart from believing you are only valuable if you have a boyfriend/girlfriend, from believing you can change someone, and from believing sex isn’t a big deal.
 Learn the truth about those lies and then you will protect your heart.

-Today let’s visit a couple more lies we tend to fall for when we start dating someone and how we can guard our hearts from potential heartache.
+Today let’s visit a couple more lies we tend to fall for when we start dating someone and how we can guard our hearts against potential heartache.

 Lie #1 Being in a relationship with this person will fulfill me and bring me complete happiness.
 So I will do whatever I need to in order to keep him/her loving me.